MariaDB Monitor

 The primary monitor of a cluster also acquires the lock maxscale_mariadbmonitor_master on the primary server.
 Secondary monitors check which server this lock is taken on and only accept that server as the primary.
 This arrangement is required so that multiple monitors can agree on which server is the primary regardless of replication topology.
 If a secondary monitor does not see the primary-lock taken, then it won't mark any server as [Master], causing writes to fail.

 The lock-setting defines how many locks are required for primary status.
 Setting cooperative_monitoring_locks=majority_of_all means that the primary monitor needs n_servers/2 + 1 (rounded down) locks.
-For example, a cluster of 3 servers needs 2 locks for majority, a cluster of 4 needs 3, and a cluster of 5 needs 3.
+For example, a cluster of three servers needs two locks for majority, a cluster of four needs three, and a cluster of five needs three.
 This scheme is resistant against split-brain situations in the sense that multiple monitors cannot be primary simultaneously.
 However, a split may cause both monitors to consider themselves secondary, in which case a primary server won't be detected.
-Also, if too many servers go down, neither monitor can claim lock majority.

 Setting cooperative_monitoring_locks=majority_of_running changes the way n_servers is calculated.
 Instead of using the total number of servers, only servers currently [Running] are considered.
 This scheme adapts to multiple servers going down, ensuring that claiming lock majority is always possible.
 However, it can lead to multiple monitors claiming primary status in a split-brain situation.
-As an example, consider a cluster with servers 1 to 4 with MaxScales A and B. If A can connect to 1 and 2 but not to 3 and 4, while B does the opposite, both MaxScales will claim two locks out of two running servers.
-The two MaxScales will then route writes to different servers.
+As an example, consider a cluster with servers 1 to 4 with MaxScales A and B, as in the image below.
+MaxScale A can connect to servers 1 and 2 (and claim their locks) but not to servers 3 and 4 due to a network split.
+MaxScale A thus assumes servers 3 and 4 are down.
+MaxScale B does the opposite, claiming servers 3 and 4 and assuming 1 and 2 are down.
+Both MaxScales claim two locks out of two available and assume that they have lock majority.
+Both MaxScales may then promote their own primaries and route writes to different servers.

 The recommended strategy depends on which failure scenario is more likely and/or more destructive.
 If it's unlikely that multiple servers are ever down simultaneously, then majority_of_all is likely the safer choice.
 On the other hand, if split-brain is unlikely but multiple servers may be down simultaneously, then majority_of_running would keep the cluster operational.